mhvue/liri-node-app/README.md

 ### Concerts
 Using _concert-this_
-<p align="center"><b>An input of concert-this with artist or band name and the following results are loaded with name of venue, location and date of event</b>
+<p align="center"><b>An input of concert-this with artist or band name and the following results are loaded with Venue, Location and Date of Event</b>
 <br>
 <img src= "images/concertSearch2.png">
 </p>